 Loud, fast-paced chirping, buzzing, or chittering is one way to get an intruder's attention and let them know an area is already claimed.
 When a resident hummingbird spots an intruder, it may raise the volume or quicken the pace of its songs and calls to advertise and strengthen its territorial claim.

 Chasing away intruders is a common way hummingbirds are territorial and show aggression.
 A dominant hummingbird may first confront the intruder, often at a feeding area, before charging at them and following them far away from the feeder or flowerbeds.
-These chases are often accompanied by angry chirps and other sounds.
+Angry chirps and other sounds often accompany these chases.

 Even the angriest hummingbird usually starts with the least aggressive option to defend its territory.
 Hummingbird sounds, threat postures, dives, and chases are the most common interactions between competing hummers.